 • Three letters of recommendation from faculty members or individuals who have firsthand knowledge of the applicant's academic or professional capabilities.

-An interview may also be required.
 Applications should be submitted by January 1st for fall admission.
 Under unusual circumstances, applications may be considered for spring admission if they are received by October 1st.
 Applications will be considered until positions are filled.
 Students are encouraged to meet application deadlines to be considered for scholarships and stipends.

 Strong candidates who lack several prerequisites may be admitted to provisional status.
-Removal from provisional status and continuation in the program is contingent on earning a GPA of 3.25 in the program's fundamental courses, plus completion of missing prerequisites.
+Removal from provisional status and continuation in the program is contingent on earning a GPA of 3.25 in the program's fundamental courses, plus completion of the missing prerequisites.

 Students who have not taken a course in basic biochemistry will be required to complete one prior to BIOS 701 Systems Biology.